i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 Only H2 checks the reply encryption flag, and sees its followed by AES256/CBC.

-H3 checks the flags, sees it is an OBEP (bit 6 set), and ignores the reply encryption bit.

 After being processed by each hop, the records are in a "decrypted" state:

 - H3's record is "decrypted" using: